Samin-Sadman-Shad/shopAPI/README.md

 # shopAPI
 Services
-Manager:
+Certainly!
+Here's the provided information with bullet points for each role:

+**Manager:**
-The manager can assign users to the manager group.
+- The manager can assign users to the manager group.
-Users can access the manager group with an admin token.
+- Users can access the manager group with an admin token.
-The manager can add shopping items.
+- The manager can add shopping items.
-The manager can add categories for shopping items.
+- The manager can add categories for shopping items.
-Managers can log in.
+- Managers can log in.
-Managers can update the item of the day (Featured item).
+- Managers can update the item of the day (Featured item).
-Managers can assign users as the delivery crew.
+- Managers can assign users as the delivery crew.
-Managers can assign orders placed by customers to the delivery crew.
+- Managers can assign orders placed by customers to the delivery crew.

-Customer:
+**Customer:**

-Customers can log in using their username and password and get JWT access tokens to register.
+- Customers can log in using their username and password and get JWT access tokens to register.
-Customers can browse all categories.
+- Customers can browse all categories.
-Customers can browse all the shopping items at once.
+- Customers can browse all the shopping items at once.
-Customers can browse shopping items by category, price, and title of the item.
+- Customers can browse shopping items by category, price, and title of the item.
-Customers can paginate menu items, categories.
+- Customers can paginate menu items, categories.
-Customers can sort items by price.
+- Customers can sort items by price.
-Customers can add menu items to the cart.
+- Customers can add menu items to the cart.
-Customers can access previously added items in the cart.
+- Customers can access previously added items in the cart.
-Customers can place orders.
+- Customers can place orders.
-Customers can browse their own orders.
+- Customers can browse their own orders.

-Delivery Crew:
+**Delivery Crew:**

-The delivery crew can access orders assigned to them.
+- The delivery crew can access orders assigned to them.
-The delivery crew can update an order as delivered.
+- The delivery crew can update an order as delivered.

 Api Endpoints for consumption:
 User registration and token generation endpoints